AidaDSP/AidaDSP.github.io/howto_make_your_own_sfz_soundfont.md

 that SFZ is a very flexible and open format, and has advanced features that make it compete with some well known commercial formats

 4) **Why another soundfont format?
-I have komplete and I'm done with it...**
+I have Komplete and I'm done with it...**

-So you pay for samples that you do not own, since you can play them only through their proprietary player that runs only on certain machines.
+Komplete is a proprietary commercial solution.
+To play such samples you need their proprietary player, Kontakt Player.
+If you think about it, you bought their samples but you don't own them: you cannot import your samples files in Audacity and edit them.
 SFZ is an open format, that means that you can use the program you want to play them, the only requirement is that this program needs to support SFZ format.
+In SFZ format the individual samples are just wav files that you can edit with the program of your choice.
+You have total control over the samples you bought and you have no limits for your creativity.

-## So what is it .sfz?
+## More on .sfz?

 When you refer to a soundfont, you refer to a file that can be loaded by your favourite sample player.
 A soundfont/instrument in SFZ format is a directory with this structure: